Archive for the “Techniques” Category

 The plus side of live-tweeting stems not just from what one person writes, but very much as well from others’ contributions to a running group observation and commentary.
 Hashtags make this easy.
 (I posted the Berkshire material with the #brk2010 hashtag, which a number of other journalists were using.)
 Following a group’s blog posts is, due to the nature of that medium, more difficult.

 Other tools for this task include the excellent CoverItLive, which I’ll try sometime soon at an event I find newsworthy enough.
 One advantage of CoverItLive is the ability of several people to simultaneously add to the stream.
-(Is there a good open-source tool or Wordpress plug-in that does the same things or has significant portion of the same features?)
+(Is there a good open-source tool or WordPress plug-in that does the same things or has significant portion of the same features?)

 But I’m leaning toward making it simple, and just using a blog from now on.
 I’d rather keep stuff on my own site, thank you, than turn it over to another company and the ever-morphing terms of service we see from providers of all kinds.